Looking into MISTRAS Group's Return on Capital Employed

 After pulling data from Benzinga Pro it seems like during Q2, MISTRAS Group (NYSE:MG) earned $11.37 million, a 339.65% increase from the preceding quarter.
 MISTRAS Group also posted a total of $177.68 million in sales, a 15.57% increase since Q1.
 In Q1, MISTRAS Group brought in $153.74 million in sales but lost $4.75 million in earnings.

-Changes in earnings and sales indicate shifts in MISTRAS Group's Return on Capital Employed, a measure of yearly pre-tax profit relative to capital employed by a business.
-Generally, a higher ROCE suggests successful growth of a company and is a sign of higher earnings per share in the future.
+Return on Capital Employed is a measure of yearly pre-tax profit relative to capital employed by a business.
+Changes in earnings and sales indicate shifts in a company's ROCE.
+A higher ROCE is generally representative of successful growth of a company and is a sign of higher earnings per share in the future.
+A low or negative ROCE suggests the opposite.
 In Q2, MISTRAS Group posted an ROCE of 0.06%.

 ROCE is an important metric for the comparison of similar companies.
 A relatively high ROCE shows MISTRAS Group is potentially operating at a higher level of efficiency than other companies in its industry.
 If the company is generating high profits with its current level of capital, some of that money can be reinvested in more capital which will generally lead to higher returns and earnings per share growth.